 What we do

-- If your child is having difficulties accessing their school work or in making progress please speak to the Special Educational Needs Co-ordinator at your child's school.
+- If your child is having difficulties at school or not making progress please speak to the Special Educational Needs Co-ordinator at your child's school.

 We have produced a number of checklists and resources that draw upon wider research and knowledge to help schools and other settings support pupils with SEND.